Samellenrider/CV/README.md

 Sam Ellenrieder

-Accidently stumbled into programming and enjoyed it.
+Accidentally stumbled into programming and enjoyed it.
 20 year old Junior developer with a passion for design.
 Boardsports, Martial Arts and Art enthusiast in the off time.
 Searching for a Job that combines creativity, learning and freedom.